buildingSMART/IFC4.x-IF/docs/IFC-file-header/README.md

 - `Cool Engineering Firm`

 **Invalid**:
 - :warning: There are no strictly Invalid entries here.
 However, **this field shall not be used to indicate the name of the software company developing the tool used for the IFC export**.
-This information shall be stored in the _originating_system_ filed, as specified below.
+This information shall be stored in the _originating_system_ field, as specified below.

 ### preprocessor_version